Screenshot by Victor Agreda Jr.

 Vectors can now be created and edited like in Pixelmator, and there’s a robust set of vector shapes and tools available.
 Still, if you’re looking to create vector images exclusively, you’re going to want Sketch or Illustrator.

-Pixelmator Pro boasts new advanced compression options, export presets, and a truly handy Quick Export tool that makes it much quicker and easier to wrangle Web images than in Photoshop, at least, if you value speed and efficiency.
+Pixelmator Pro boasts new advanced compression options, export presets, and a truly handy Quick Export tool that makes it much quicker and easier to wrangle Web images than in Photoshop.
 This is yet another area where Photoshop’s juggernaut-load of features bogs you down.
 For those who care, Pixelmator Pro now supports the MacBook Pro’s Touch Bar.

 Another new Pixelmator Pro feature is automatic color adjustments using machine learning, which is handy when you’re working with a bunch of images.
 But Apple’s Photos app provides basically the same thing.
 You can also customize the toolbar, see live previews, and select color ranges.
 Finally, to help you figure out all these new capabilities, the Pixelmator Team has added a slew of video tutorials, not that there’s any lack of Photoshop tutorials.